-I am a psychodynamic psychotherapist with consulting rooms in Harley Street and West Hampstead and I also see patients in the NHS.
+I am a psychodynamic psychotherapist with therapy and counselling consulting rooms in Harley Street and West Hampstead, London.
+I also see patients in the NHS.
 My comprehensive experience supplements 6 years training at The Tavistock and Portman NHS Foundation Trust, the internationally renowned centre of excellence.
 I have an MA in Psychodynamic Psychotherapy and an Advanced Diploma in the Dynamics of Mental Health Practice.
 I am a registered member of BPC (British Psychoanalytic Council) and BACP (British Association for Counselling and Psychotherapy) and currently furthering my professional development at the Institute of Psychoanalysis.
 I work with adults and late adolescents in both the English and Spanish languages.

 Post Foundation Course Institute of Psychoanalysis, London